-

 WNBA expected to approve Bay Area expansion this week

 The Bay Area is one step away from being awarded a WNBA team.
-The NBA Board of Governors is set to vote this week on the Warriors’ bid for a […]
+The NBA Board of Governors is set to vote this week on the Warriorsโ bid for a WNBA expansion team, according to league sources.
+All signs point to the vote being in favor of Warriors owner Joe Lacob, sources said.
+USA Today…